ARIZONA 14 DAYS

 Always hike with a buddy; if someone gets hurt, the other can go for help.
 Pack enough water and food in case you get lost while hiking.
 Wear the proper gear – good footwear and lightweight, layered clothes for varying weather.

-If you're traveling with children to the National Parks, learn more about the Junior Ranger Program.
+If you’re visiting National Parks with kids, learn more about the Junior Ranger Program.

-US citizens or permanent residents 62 years or older are eligible for the Senior Pass.
-Cost: one time $80.
+US citizens or permanent residents aged 62+ qualify for the Senior Pass.
+Cost: one-time $80.
+It grants free access to U.S. national parks. <Learn more>

 Travel Guide: Frommer’s Arizona. and Fodor’s Arizona.